-When it comes to used car buying, you've probably already researched various makes and models to find the perfect option for you.
-After creating a list of the different cars you're interested in, there will a chance to ask the owner or seller the right questions that will ensure the vehicle will perform the way you'd like it to — and be as trouble-free as possible.
+Asking the right questions when it comes to used car buying is paramount to getting a good deal.
+Chances are that you've probably already researched various makes and models to find the perfect option for you.
+After creating a list of the different cars you're interested in, there will be a chance to ask the owner or seller the right questions that will ensure the vehicle will perform the way you'd like it to — and be as trouble-free as possible.

-Here's a list of what to ask when buying a used car.
+Here's a list of what to ask when car shopping for a used car:

-Several services track whether a car has been in an accident or its history, such as companies like Carfax or AutoCheck, including verification that the miles on the odometer are genuine.
+Several services track whether a car, truck, van, or SUV has been in an accident or its history, such as companies like Carfax or AutoCheck, including verification that the miles on the odometer are genuine.

 But there are things the buyer can do for free and without the vehicle identification number.